Kiipz/Responsive_NavBar_css_js/README.md

-### simple responsive navbar with htm, css and javascript
+### simple responsive navbar with html, css and javascript